tejalpatel7/Projects/README.md

 ## Tejal Patel
-###Woorked with building a simple shop using PHP, HTML, CSS etcc.
+###Worked with building a simple shop using PHP, HTML, CSS etcc.